lyledouglass/wowtools/README.md

 ## Current Functionality
 1. Creates `_retail_\Backups`, `_retail_\Backups\WTF` and `_retail_\Backups\ElvUI` directories if they don't exist
 2. Zips up the WTF directory (`C:\Program Files (x86)\World of Warcraft\_retail_\WTF`) and backs it up to `C:\Program Files (x86)\World of Warcraft\_retail_\Backups\WTF`, with the format of YYYY-MM-DD.zip
+    1. Reads the `retention_rate` from the yml and removes the oldest zip file if the count in the folder is higher than it.
 3. Checks for any updates to ElvUI
     1. If a newer version is found via the API, you will be asked if you want to update
     2. If Yes